RELATES TO: KRS 205.200(7), 205.2003, 45 C.F.R. 98.2, 260-265, 29 U.S.C. 651-678, 42 U.S.C. 601-619, 12101-12213

 (d) A reasonable accommodation or program modification needed due to an ADA disability; and

 (3) In accordance with KRS 205.200(7)(a), an adult applicant or recipient of the K-TAP benefit group shall register for work except for a member who is:

 (c) Age eighteen (18) or nineteen (19) years old in full-time school attendance pursuant to 921 KAR 2:006, Section 3;

 (d) Receiving benefits based on 100 percent disability;

 (e) An individual who has received benefits based on 100 percent disability within the past twelve (12) months but lost the benefits due to income or resources and not an improvement in the disability; or

 (f) Employed thirty (30) hours or more per week at minimum wage or more.

 Section 5.
 Conciliation.
 (1) Conciliation shall be conducted:

-(a) At the request of a work-eligible individual or a Kentucky Works participant;
+(a) At the request of a work-eligible individual or a KWP participant;

 (b) At the request of a service provider; or